 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 124.8%.
+On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 78.1%.
 That can be a warning sign, so investors should check in with Akorn's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, raw materials inventory was the fastest-growing segment, up 40.0%.
+On a sequential-quarter basis, work-in-progress inventory was the fastest-growing segment, up 40.0%.
 Akorn seems to be handling inventory well enough, but the individual segments don't provide a clear signal.

 Foolish bottom line